McJunkin Gallery Circa 2002

 The goal of the Callen McJunkin Gallery was to make fine art accessible by providing informed and informative, personable and professional assistance to their client.
 I first heard of Callen McJunkin when I enjoyed my first Downtown Charleston ArtWalk.
 Although the original concept was the brainchild of Callen McJunkin, who owned downtown galleries for years, as of now she no longer has a gallery in the Charleston downtown district.
 Without a doubt, Callen McJunkin has brought an artistic flair to the state of West Virginia.
 Aside from her own gallery and establishing the Downtown Charleston ArtWalk to enliven downtown Charleston and make art more accessible, Callen has lent her artistic expertise to the community by serving on the Sunrise Museum Board, Tamarack Advisory Board, the WV Commission on the Arts, FestivALL Steering Committee, Clay Center Advisory Board, Fund for the Arts Board and Kanawha Garden Club, and is a founding member and past president of the Clay Center Collector’s Club.
 She is also the former co-chair of the WV Committee to the National Museum of Women in the Arts, where her responsibilities included overseeing the exhibition of West Virginia Women Artists in Washington, and developing an educational program in WV for all ages to learn about women artists from 1300 to the present.
 In 2007, Callen received the Clay Center’s Kathe C. Payton “Spirit of Volunteerism” Award.

-As I sit here writing about Callen McJunkin in a hotel room while my condo in Manhattan is being dealt with by a service focused on Persian rug cleaning in NYC.
+As I sit here writing about Callen McJunkin in a hotel room I'm concerned about my family's precious oriental rugs because my condo in Manhattan is being dealt with by a service focused on fast Persian rug cleaning Manhattan.
 Even after sustaining extensive damage after a hurricane, I am struck how charismatic Cukken was.
 She acted as a catalyst for so many artistic endeavors.
 The resurrection of this site is a tribute to this amazing woman.
 I met Cullen several times when I bought artwork from her gallery.
 A work each by Stan Sporny and Susan Petryszak which I bought at a 2002 show were in my NJ Home.
 Fortunately the water did not damage them since they were on the second floor although furniture and other household items, walls, and floors can become quickly saturated and damaged on the first floor.
 We didn't even attempt to do the clean up ourselves instead hiring professional to do the clean up and restoration job.
 I did rescue my Stan Sporny and Susan Petryszak paintings and other art pieces from the house.
 They are all stacked up here with me unless I can have them looked at for any damage.
 Meanwhile enjoy this nostalgic trip back when the McJunkin Gallery was still open in downtown Charleston.

 In addition to representing works by West Virginia and regional artists and artisans, Callen McJunkin assisted her clients in acquiring works by such 20th century luminaries as Isabel Bishop, Louise Nevelson, Stuart Davis, Robert Motherwell, Helen Frankenthaler, Raphael Soyer, Nancy Graves, Pat Steir, Joan Mitchell, Richard Diebenkorn, Neil Welliver, Nell Blaine and Agnes Martin.
 Through the gallery's consulting services, Cullen assisted many in making sound and savvy acquisitions of works by virtually any notable contemporary or 20th century artist.